vsuzdaltsev/three-aws_serverless_poc/README.md

 ### Prerequisites

-Small demo application which includes AWS api gateway and several AWS lambdas behind.This has been tested with macOS, but should work under Linux & Windows as well.
+Small demo application which includes AWS Api Gateway and several AWS Lambdas behind.
+This has been tested with macOS, but should work under Linux & Windows as well.

 #### Requirements